qwertie/learn-react/docs/tutorial-2.md

 UMD is the natural choice since it's supposed to make a "universal" module definition, but TypeScript doesn't really try to be universal - it simply won't attempt to work in a web browser unaided.
 Instead, it expects to find predefined symbols either for an AMD module system or a CommonJS (i.e. Node.js) module system; if neither of these is defined, the module exits without even logging an error message.

-Even if we *could* use the `"module": "es6"` option, which keeps `import` commands unchanged in the output file, it wouldn't work because Chrome somehow *still* doesn't support `import` in 2018. (another issue here is our modules' URLs have little in common with the string in our `import` statements, but I believe this issue can be solved with options in tsconfig.json including `baseUrl` and "Path mapping", as [documented here](https://www.typescriptlang.org/docs/handbook/module-resolution.html#base-url).)
+Even if we *could* use the `"module": "es6"` option, which keeps `import` commands unchanged in the output file, it wouldn't work because Chrome somehow *still* doesn't support `import` in 2018. (another issue here is our modules' URLs have little in common with the string in our `import` statements, but I believe this issue can be solved by setting up aliases in tsconfig.json via `baseUrl` and "Path mapping", as [documented here](https://www.typescriptlang.org/docs/handbook/module-resolution.html#base-url).)

 TypeScript's CommonJS implementation requires `require` to be defined, of course (it's used to import modules), but it also looks for `exports` and `module.exports`, even though our module doesn't export anything.
 So our little hack must define all three.

 The UMD versions of react React, ReactDOM, and Preact set global variables called `React`, `ReactDOM` and `preact` respectively.
 But "global" variables in a browser are actually members of a special object called `window`.
-And in JavaScript, `window.something` means exactly the same thing as `window['something']` except that the latter does not cause an error if `something` doesn't exist.
+And in JavaScript, `window.something` means exactly the same thing as `window['something']` except that you can use special characters, such as dashes, in the latter form.
 Therefore, `window['preact']` and/or `window['React']` already exist.
 So by defining a `require` function that simply returns `window[name]`, it allows React or Preact to be imported.
-However, we also need to create lowercase aliases `'react'` and `'react-dom'` because those are the proper names of the React modules.
+However, we also need to create lowercase aliases `'react'` and `'react-dom'` because those are the names we must use in our TypeScript code (those names are recognized by the TypeScript compiler because those are the names of the folders in *node_modules*).

 There's another thing in our index.html that is a bit... unfortunate: